 All real-time measurements are accessible from the app on your mobile phone – together with your personal Air Score that motivates you to avoid the most polluted places and live healthier.
 The app also displays a map with all your readings and readings from other Atmotube users around the world.

 One of the problems with smart air quality monitors is that users typically need to open up an accompanying smartphone app to view the readings.
-AirVisual does away with that, and instead provides a built-in, always-on 5-inch screen which you can use to check the readings at a glance.
+AirVisual does away with that, and instead provides a built-in, always-on 5-inch color display which you can use to check the readings at a glance.

 The air outside your home is just as important.
-To that end the gizmo provides detailed figures on six key pollutants for over 8,000 locations in more than 35 countries.
-The display compares indoor readings with outdoor data, from the nearest official station, so you know when to ventilate, go outside or stay inside.
+This is why AirVisual provides detailed figures on six key pollutants for over 8,000 locations in more than 35 countries.
+The display compares indoor readings with outdoor data from the nearest official station, so you know when to ventilate, go outside or stay inside.

 Wynd Plus is different from the competition in that it doesn’t purify all air, just the air around your head.
 It does this by using a clever combination of a detachable particulate matter sensor, bottle sized purification unit and accompanying smartphone app.

 The entire device is 17cm tall and 7.1cm wide at the base.
 Despite its relatively small form factor, the company says Wynd Plus can deliver over 8 liters of clean air per second.
 While the device is marketed as portable, it works best when set up in a small, enclosed space.

 The medical-grade filter removes particulates, cat dander, mold, bacteria, and pollution in a matter of minutes.
 The detachable particulate matter sensor monitors the quality of air around you, and automatically adjusts the purification level as needed.